smyrman/gitsy/README.rst

 --------------------------------------------------------------

-1. On a second machine (say for instance at the machine configured as the REMOTE_HOST on the first machine), setup GiTsY as described in the *Install & configure* section.
+1. On a second machine (say for instance at the machine configured as the REMOTE_HOST on the first machine), setup Gitsy as described in the *Install & configure* section.
 Set up REMOTE_HOST="", REMOTE_DIR="$HOME/repos" (or whatever folder you used when you configured the 1. client).